The Final-Stage Bottleneck: A Systematic Dissection of the R-Learner for Network Causal Inference: Methodology The Graph R-Learner

 \paragraph{Ablation (GNN+Linear):} This model incorporates graph structure only in the nuisance stage, using GNNs to estimate $m(X, \mathcal{G})$ and $p(X, \mathcal{G})$.
 Its final CATE estimator remains graph-blind.
 This model is critical for isolating the \textbf{representation bottleneck}.

-\paragraph{Sanity Check (MLP+GNN):} This hybrid model uses graph-blind MLP nuisance models but employs a graph-aware GNN for the final CATE estimation.
+\paragraph{Hybrid R-Learner (MLP+GNN):} This hybrid model uses graph-blind MLP nuisance models but employs a graph-aware GNN for the final CATE estimation.
 This model is designed to isolate the \textbf{nuisance bottleneck}.

 \paragraph{Graph R-Learner (GNN+GNN):} This is our proposed, end-to-end graph-aware model.
 It uses GNNs for both the nuisance and the final CATE estimation, ensuring its inductive bias is correctly specified for all components of the problem.